Updated: March 2, 2017

-Getting around: The easiest way to get around Philadelphia is aboard the Philly Phlash tourist bus.
+Getting Around with Kids: The easiest way to get around Philadelphia is aboard the Philly Phlash tourist bus.
 The Center City loop runs every 15 minutes and serves 22 stops, including most of the top attractions.
 Fare is $2 per ride or just $5 for an all-day pass.
 Seniors and children 4 and under ride free.
 Service is daily May to Labor Day and Thanksgiving to December 31, Friday, Saturday and Sunday rest of year except winter.
 No service January to late March.
 Alternate service is with SEPTA (Southeast Pennsylvania Tourist Authority) which runs trolleys, buses, trains, and subways.
 (Check schedules online).

 Visitor Center Daily 8:30am-6pm, to 7pm Memorial Day to Labor Day.